sberg413/RickMorty/README.md

 A TODO list if more time were to be dedicated to the project is as follows:
 * Use view binding for the initial list
+* Make list of characters paging loading additional characters as you scroll
 * Implement dependency injection with Hilt/Dagger
 * Implement better error handling for bad network and response error scenarios
+* Replace hardcoded strings with resource strings
 * Swap out Gson for Moshi
 * Implement Room db to cache the api requests
 * Implement unit tests